 Colorado Auto Insurance

 In the hours and days following a serious car accident, the thoughts of most injury victims quickly turn to how they will be able to secure the financial resources necessary to cover the many expenses stemming from the event.
 Though conscientious motorists across Colorado take pains to obtain the appropriate insurance coverage required by law, the likelihood that injured parties will receive fair payment for the harm they have sustained came sometimes be called into question.
 Because of the particular system of auto insurance at work within the state, obtaining an appropriate level of compensation can prove challenging.
-However, attorney Jeremy Rosenthal is prepared to enter the fray on behalf of his clients, put deft negotiation skills to work in discussions with claims adjusters and do everything possible to ensure that the needs of accident victims are fully and timely met.
+However, Denver car accident attorney, Jeremy Rosenthal, is prepared to enter the fray on behalf of his clients, put deft negotiation skills to work in discussions with claims adjusters and do everything possible to ensure that the needs of accident victims are fully and timely met.

 - bodily injury coverage of $25,000 per person, $50,000 per accident event